drehimself/laravel-ecommerce-example/readme.md

 1. In `app/helpers.php` replace `money_format` line with `return '$'.number_format($price / 100, 2);`
 1. In `app/Product.php` replace `money_format` line with `return '$'.number_format($this->price / 100, 2);`

+## Starting from a particular point

+If you would like to follow along from a particular point, follow these instructions.
+I'm going to be starting from my starting point in the first video of the series.
+You can choose any point by replacing the hash with [any particular commit](https://github.com/drehimself/laravel-ecommerce-example/commits/master).

+1. Clone the repo and `cd` into it
+1. `git checkout f4f651a8a35ebb2ff38ba15771fd65c93051f942`
+1. Follow the rest of the steps above.
+Instead of `php artisan ecommerce:install`, migrate and seed the normal way with `php artisan migrate --seed`